brunoNetId/rhods-transfer-learning/camel/edge-shopper/Readme.md

 ### S3 Storage

-For now, you can use an RHPDS instance of the Camel Workshop that includes an S3 Storage solution with ODF. \
-Read the "Deployment" section below.
+You can use S3 storage based on Minio as per the main README instructions.

 <br>